 - Lime wedges, fresh sprigs of cilantro, and slices of avocado, to serve

 1 Pound chicken breasts to even thickness: Place the chicken breasts between two piece of plastic wrap or wax paper and pound to an even thickness with a meat mallet or rolling pin.

-3 Grill: Preheat the grill for medium high heat.
-Remove the chicken breasts from the refrigerator.
+4 Grill the chicken: Remove the chicken breasts from the refrigerator.
 Remove them from the marinade and pat them dry with paper towels.
 Coat the chicken breasts with some olive oil.

 Soak a paper towel in a little more oil and use tongs to wipe the grill grates.